 Summarize your research in one easy to understand paragraph, and then write some other things about yourself and other roles you’ve held.
 Avoid academic language at all costs, and stay away from jargon unless you’re, say, a medical researcher who wants to keep doing medical research.
 Try your best to tell a bit of a story, and absolutely say where you want to go if you know!

 If you want to see some great examples, check this out.

 4. Fill in the “Experience” section with your work history and great examples

 No matter what you’ve done, I think you need to put some things in the “Experience” section of your LinkedIn.
 Jobs you’ve done while studying (Research Assistant, Teaching Assistant), old jobs from before you started studying, get something in there.
 But if you have a couple of good experiences, resist the urge to cram it with every job you’ve ever had.
 You don’t need to include your life-guarding gig from high school.

 You can have some fun with the experience section.
 I chose to write a brief little explanation of my projects and accomplishments in mine, rather than bullet points.

 You have some freedom—but do fill it out.

 5. Add some projects and links

-This is something I haven’t done as much as I could, but you can also include projects you’ve worked on.
+You can also include projects you’ve worked on.
 It’s a great way to boost your profile strength, especially if you don’t have a lot of practical experience.